Quantitative theory of magnetic interactions in solids: Non-magnetic analogues of exchange interaction

 In the Ising regime of the normal phase the quantum action~\eqref{eq:s9_Boson_action} can be mapped onto an effective classical Hamiltonian.
 This can be achieved by replacing the corresponding bosonic variable by an effective charge density, which is given by the square root of the double occupancy ${\rho^{c}\to\sqrt{d}}$.
-Note that determining the effective charge density can be performed more accurately finding the the minimum of the local free energy in the same way as it is done for estimating the value of the local magnetic moment (see discussion in Section~\ref{Section9}).
-However, using the two particle correlation function (the double occupancy) to define the average density in the case of charge degrees of freedom is also well justified contrary to the case of magnetism~(1.23).
-Indeed, the magnetic phase corresponds to the ordering of single-particle quantites (local magnetizations), while the charge ordering is realised through the formation of double occupations that are two-particle observables.
+Note that determining the effective charge density can be performed more accurately by finding the minimum of the local free energy in the same way as is done for estimating the value of the local magnetic moment (see discussion in Section~\ref{Section9}).
+However, using the two particle correlation function (the double occupancy) to define the average density in the case of charge degrees of freedom is also well justified, contrary to the case of magnetism, where the magnetic phase corresponds to the ordering of single-particle quantities (local magnetizations).
+Since charge ordering is realised through the formation of double occupations, one needs to characterize this state from two-particle observables.
 Ref.~\onlinecite{stepanov2019effective} shows that the effective Ising model introduced in such a simple way is able to predict the transition temperature between the normal and charge ordered phases in a good agreement with much more elaborate methods, even though the calculations are performed in the unbroken symmetry phase.